Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

 \subsection{Description of the input signal}

-We computed the responses of an oriented filter \citep{simoncelli1995steerable}, which captures receptive field selectivity of neurons in primate visual cortex \citep{field1999wavelets}, applied to natural images from the Kodak dataset \citep{kodak}.
-These responses, referred to here as wavelet coefficients, are notorious for their sparse heavy-tailed statistical properties that can be well approximated by {\em generalized Gaussian} distributions of the form $p_s(s)\propto\exp(-|s/\alpha|^\beta)$, where $\alpha$ is referred to as the \textit{scale} parameter and $\beta$ is referred to as the \textit{shape} parameter \citep{simoncelli1997statistical}.
-Fig.~\ref{fig:scalar}AB shows example images and histograms of the wavelet coefficients along with fitted generalized Gaussian distributions whose scale and shape parameters $(\alpha,\beta)$ vary across images.
+We computed the responses of a local oriented filter \citep{simoncelli1995steerable}, roughly matched to typical receptive field selectivity of neurons in primate visual cortex \citep{field1999wavelets}, applied to natural images from the Kodak dataset \citep{kodak}.
+These local filter responses are notorious for their sparse heavy-tailed statistical properties that can be well approximated by {\em generalized Gaussian} distributions of the form $p_s(s)\propto\exp(-|s/\alpha|^\beta)$, where $\alpha$ is referred to as the \textit{scale} parameter and $\beta$ is referred to as the \textit{shape} parameter \citep{simoncelli1997statistical}.
+Fig.~\ref{fig:scalar}AB shows example images and histograms of the local filter responses along with fitted generalized Gaussian distributions whose scale and shape parameters $(\alpha,\beta)$ vary across images.
 While linear methods such as variance normalization are sufficient for rescaling the distribution, adaptive nonlinear transformations are required to reshape these heavy-tailed distributions.